salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 The code for this step is contained in the 6th, 7th and 8th code cell of the Jupyter notebook.

-As a first step, I decided to convert the images from RGB to grayscale.
+As a first step, I decided to convert images from RGB to grayscale.
 Apparently colors do not convey useful information for classification.
 Neurons in different layers detect features like shapes, lines and contrast which are not related to the color itself of the traffic sign.
-Moreover when switching from RGB to grayscale images the accuracy of the classifier was not affected.
+Moreover, when switching from RGB to grayscale images the accuracy of the classifier was not affected.
 As a result, feeding the network with RGB images, instead of grayscale images, does not bring any improvement to the classification accuracy.
 Using grayscale images instead of RGB images, instead, simplifies and speeds up the network training.

-As a last step, I normalized the image data using Min-Max scaling in such a way that values range in the interval [0.1, 0.9].
+As a last step, I normalized the images using Min-Max scaling so to have values in the range [0.1, 0.9].
 This way gradient descent and similar optimization algorithms converge much faster to the optimal solution.

 Here is an example of a traffic sign image after grayscaling.